Protection Paladin Tank Rotation, Cooldowns, and Abilities — Midnight Pre-Patch (12.0)

 Finally, Blessing of Protection frequently bypasses the target-selection mechanics the same way Divine Shield does.
 Casting Blessing of Protection on a player before the target-selection process can ensure that they do not get chosen.
 This can allow them to move to locations that would otherwise be dangerous to themselves or the raid.

 Sentinel Icon Sentinel replaces Avenging Wrath Icon Avenging Wrath.
 Sentinel Icon Sentinel will start with 15 stacks of Divine Resolve.
 Each stack gives you 2% maximum health and reduces your damage taken by 2% for 20 seconds.
-After 5 seconds you will lose 1 stack per second, but spending 3 Holy Power will prevent a stack from being lost.
-You retain the other bonuses of Avenging Wrath Icon Avenging Wrath with Sentinel Icon Sentinel (increased damage and the ability to cast Hammer of Wrath Icon Hammer of Wrath at any target).
+After 5 seconds, you will lose 1 stack per second, but spending 3 Holy Power will prevent a stack from being lost.
+You retain the other bonuses of Avenging Wrath Icon Avenging Wrath with Sentinel Icon Sentinel (increased damage and changing Judgment Icon Judgment into Hammer of Wrath Icon Hammer of Wrath, but not the 20% critical strike bonus).

 Changelog